isaacLepley/Alimus-Public/house-rules.md

 ## Things to expect to see in this game:

+- A diverse cast of NPCs
 - The Fey Realm
 - The Shadowfell
+- Wildspace/cosmic travellers
 - Worship of Forgotten Realms Deities

 ## Things to not expect to see in this game: